Down Syndrome Overview

 Frequently Asked Questions

-2. What are the common physical characteristics of individuals with Down Syndrome?
+2. What are people with Down syndrome like?

 Whats app Health Packages Book an Appointment Second Opinion